Kyo-ya Resumes Plans for Redevelopment of the Princess Kaiulani Hotel

 - The new tower is set back much further from the corner of Kalakaua Avenue and Kaiulani Avenue allowing for an improved pedestrian experience.

 - Accommodations for buses and other large vehicles to load and unload on an interior portion of the lot that will help reduce the presence of large vehicles on Kaiulani Avenue.

 - Below-grade handling of trash, recycling, and delivery service vehicles that will reduce early morning noise.

 - Thousands of jobs created during the construction phase.

 - More employment opportunities for Hawaii residents through an all-hotel development.
 Upon completion, it is anticipated that the number of employees will increase from the current levels.

 - An increase of tax revenue for the State and City.

-The project is tentatively targeted to begin construction as early as mid-2022 with an approximately three-year construction period.
+The project is tentatively targeted to begin construction as early as 2029 with an approximate three-year construction period.